MChecaH/osu-wiki/wiki/Community/How_you_can_help!/en.md

 - Read the [Modding Guide](/wiki/Modding), the [Ranking Criteria](/wiki/Ranking_criteria), and about [common mistakes made when modding](/wiki/Guides/Common_modding_mistakes) to know the basics of technical modding and what makes a beatmap rankable.
 - Join the `#mapping` and `#modreqs` channels in the in-game chat and either join in on the conversation or just follow along.
-- If you find a map you like, leave feedback on it to help improve the map's quality.
+- If you find a map or song you like, leave feedback on it to help improve the map's quality.
 Make sure the mapper is accepting feedback first, as otherwise, you risk not getting a response.
 This can be done by:
   - Reading the [beatmap discussion](/wiki/Beatmap_discussion) and checking to see if the mapper has responded to mods recently.
   - Checking the beatmap's description for Beatmap Nominators (usually formatted like `Nominator_1/Nominator_2`) or other signs the map is aiming for Ranked.
   - Checking the mapper's forum post history to see if they've requested the beatmap for modding in modding queues.
+  - Asking the mapper whether they're accepting feedback on a given beatmap.
 - If you have the time and dedication, make a [Modding Queue](https://osu.ppy.sh/community/forums/60) to give beatmap creators a place to request you for mods.

 ## Give feedback on player progress or skins!